-You can can override the following Desk Definition > General Info (page 37) settings for any combination of role and desk definition.
+You can can override the following Desk Definition > General Info (page 34) settings for any combination of role and desk definition.

-- Enable Session Timers If checked and Auto Save Clock is not checked, a Timer button displays in the ticket editor (page 23).
-See Time Tracking and Service Desk (page 14). - Show Task Information If checked, the Task tab displays in the ticket editor.
-See Task Information (page 17).
+- Enable Session Timers If checked and Auto Save Clock is not checked, a Timer button displays in the ticket editor (page 21).
+See Time Tracking and Service Desk (page 11). - Show Task Information If checked, the Task tab displays in the ticket editor.
+See Task Information (page 14). - Allow Deleting Notes If checked, notes can be deleted in the ticket editor.